What data we hold and how we collect it

 How we process and handle the personal data we hold

-- For fulfillment of contract: services such as our ticketing system Tessitura and our email service Wordfly
+- For fulfilment of contract: services such as our ticketing system Tessitura and our email service Wordfly

-Any requests should be directed to The Marketing and Communications Department, Scottish Ballet, Tramway, 25 Albert Drive, Glasgow, G41 2PE.
+Any requests should be directed to The Brand, Audience & Digital Department, Scottish Ballet, Tramway, 25 Albert Drive, Glasgow, G41 2PE.

 Please contact us at the above or by emailing email@example.com if you wish to have your personal information removed from a particular mailing list or database at any time.
-We will also provide you, where appropriate, with an opportunity to unsubscribe in any emails which we send to you.
+We will also provide you with an opportunity to unsubscribe in any emails which we send to you.